The Medicare Patient-Driven Payment Model (PDPM) in Skilled Nursing Facilities

 report these concerns [PDF].

-Free ASHA Webinars
+Free ASHA Webinars and Podcast

 This two-part series about PDPM dispels the myths surrounding the transition, discusses your role in patient care, and demonstrates the value of speech-language pathology in skilled nursing facilities.